johnworth/kind-argo/README.md

 This is just a playground to figure out how to get stuff working.
 No reason to keep it private, but also probably not useful to anyone else.

+These instructions are not intended for setting up Argo for production use.

 # Instructions

 `kind create cluster`